Nuitka/Nuitka/Developer_Manual.rst

           g()
        )
      )
      # 1. For the assignment, ask right hand side, for computation.
-Enter computeNode for
+Enter computeExpression
-     # iterator making, and decide that it gives a fresh iterator value, with a known
+     # for iterator making, and decide that it gives a fresh iterator value, with a known
      # "iterated" value.
      # 2. Link the "a" assignment to the assignment node.
      b = next( a )